Skip to content

 Score Explanation

 OneKey scores strongest on iGaming Fit, where the evidence is unusually solid for a Brazilian PSP: betting has been the core vertical since 2019, the company sits inside both IBJR and the IBIA Payment Provider Forum as a founding signatory, and three licensed .bet.br operators are on record naming it as their processor, which is more independently checkable than the self-reported market-share claims most peers offer.
-Security lands above Bazk and near Pay4Fun because the BCB payment-institution license is held in OneKey's own name, verified through the Diário Oficial da União and the central bank's own publications; it loses points because nothing else is certified, with no PCI DSS Level 1 attestation, no European or gambling licenses, and a Mexican CNBV claim that appears only in the company's own press release.
+Security lands near Pay4Fun because the BCB payment-institution license is held in OneKey's own name, verified through the Diário Oficial da União and the central bank's own publications; it loses points because nothing else is certified, with no PCI DSS Level 1 attestation, no European or gambling licenses, and a Mexican CNBV claim OneKey has made without a registry entry to match it.
 Geographic Coverage is capped by reality rather than ambition, since only Brazil has clients, a license and verified rails, while Mexico, Chile and Colombia were announced in August 2025 with local hires and remain unproven, so the six-market footprint reads as one market plus a roadmap.
-Fees cannot be graded on the merits because no number is published anywhere, and the score reflects that opacity.
+Fees land mid-scale on nothing published at all, which is the only honest place for them: no rate card, no ranges, no reserve terms, so the number reflects the opacity rather than the economics.
 Tech does reasonably well on the strength of public, structured API documentation with per-market method matrices and sandbox flags, held back by the absence of any GitHub presence, platform connectors beyond Atlaslive, or published onboarding timelines.
 User Trust is thin in the way most Brazilian B2B processors are thin, with no usable Trustpilot or Glassdoor base, and the dataset that does exist, roughly 910 Reclame Aqui complaints scoring 6.1/10, is bettor-side rather than merchant-side, which confirms OneKey processes real betting volume while saying little about what operators experience.

 Who Is OneKey Payments Best For?